 APS’s new Green Power Partners program, which launched in 2022, provides businesses with special options to reach their sustainability goals and transition to 100% clean operations.

-APS also engaged in a collaborative stakeholder process to develop a statewide transportation electrification strategy and plan , which was approved by the ACC.
-This approval established a statewide EV adoption goal of just over 1 million EVs on the road by 2030.
+Statewide Transportation Electrification.
+Nationally, the transportation sector emits more greenhouse gas emissions than the utility sector.
+To help achieve a cleaner environment and enable more drivers to adopt EVs, APS has engaged in a collaborative stakeholder process to develop a statewide transportation electrificaton strategy and plan, which was approved by the ACC.
+This approval established a statewide EV adoption goal of just over one million EVs on the road by 2030.

 Partnership with Industry Experts.
 APS is a partner in the Low-Carbon Resources Initiative (LCRI).
 The LCRI is a unique effort across the energy landscape, leveraging the collaborative research models of Electric Power Research Institute (EPRI) and Gas Technology Institute (GTI) to produce industry-leading results for society.
 This five-year initiative brings together industry stakeholders to accelerate development and demonstration of low- and zero-carbon energy technologies through transformative, clean energy research and development.